MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 ### Example 1: Label that applies Do Not Forward to send a protected email to a Gmail account

-This label is available only in Outlook and is suitable when Exchange Online is configured for the new capabilities in Office 365 Message Encryption.
+This label is available only in Outlook and is suitable when Exchange Online is configured for the [new capabilities in Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).
 Instruct users to select this label when they need to send a protected email to people using a Gmail account (or any other email account outside your organization).

 Your users type the Gmail email address in the **To** box.
 Then, they select the label and the Do Not Forward option is automatically added to the email so that recipients cannot forward it, or print it, copy from it, or save attachments or save as a different name.

-1. On the **Protection** blade, select **Azure (cloud key)**.
+1. On the **Protection** blade, make sure that **Azure (cloud key)** is selected.

 2. Select **Set user defined permissions (Preview)**.